BestReviews is reader-supported and may earn an affiliate commission. Details

 Made of 100% nylon.
 Four-ply uppers feature a waterproof middle layer with enhanced breathability and flexibility.
 Inner lining of the microtextured tricot is comfortable against skin.
 Zippered pockets include flip-out security pocket.
 Reinforced knees.
 X-braces feature quick-release buckles.

 Nylon outer is lightweight and gives good range of motion.
 Cinch-top opening works great to pull them snug.
 Includes a belt and adjustable shoulder straps for good fit.
 Thick rubber on the boots.
 Front pocket is big enough for a fly box.
 Lightweight and durable.
-Outperforms neoprene and rubber for comfort.

 Sizing runs small.